-- The UK requirement for the minimum level of sensitivity for the performance of syphilis (specific treponemal antibody) screening is that a positive result should be obtained "during assay evaluation/validation/verification with a quality control reagent calibrated to the WHO International Standard.
-In the absence of standardisation against a WHO International Standard for enzyme immunoassays, the quality control must be validated for use by the UK Blood Service using the reagent." with the appropriate syphilis Ab standard available from NIBSC (QCRSYPHQC1 (20/B767), QCRSYPHQC2 (17/B713) or equivalent). - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the NIBSC syphilis antibody quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+- The UK requirement for the minimum level of sensitivity for the performance of syphilis (specific treponemal antibody) screening is that a positive result should be obtained with the appropriate syphilis Ab standard available from NIBSC (QCRSYPHQC1 (20/B767), QCRSYPHQC2 (17 /B713) or equivalent). - In addition to the assay manufacturer's controls, the NIBSC syphilis antibody quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.